 Let’s go in-depth about each one of them:

 The desired result: Blueprint and how to automate to success

 Defining the end result, you want to plan the final reductions and fracture fixations construct.
-Identifying the desired result is a necessary step to achieve the outcome.
+Identifying the desired result is a necessary step to achieving the outcome.
 In the old days, orthopedic surgeons would illustrate the final result using radiographs, paper, and implant templates.
 But technology created ways to define preoperative evaluation with more accurate methods.

 By using an AI-based system, PeekMed ® speeds and automatizes several steps that may consume much time.

 Automatic bone segmentation, landmark detection, and surgical practices are only some of the tools available.
-Furthermore, PeekMed ® allows the surgeon to edit the planning and to simulate different outcomes of the procedure.
+Furthermore, PeekMed ® allows the surgeon to edit the planning and simulate different outcomes of the procedure.

 These are only some of the many tools of AI in Healthcare.

 PeekMed ® has 3D tools too.
 With those, surgeons can, in an easy way, analyze the patient’s injury and add digital templates.